 API Taxonomy –

-Initially, APIs were considered as intermediaries that integrated and exchanged data between multiple systems.
+Initially, APIs were considered intermediaries that integrated and exchanged data between multiple systems.
 Since mostly the IT department dealt with all things related to APIs, the category used to classify them was usually technical and non-intuitive.
 This made business stakeholders stay away from API design and prioritization.

 But the picture is turning rosy now.
 Organizations are defining their API taxonomy in a way that can be easily understood by both business and technical users.
-Categorizing these APIs into those that directly serve the business and those that are technical enablers is the key to realize the business value of APIs.
+Categorizing these APIs into those that directly serve the business and those that are technical enablers is the key to realizing the business value of APIs.
 A sound taxonomy can increase value realization by 25 to 50 percent.